ahpooch/boilerplates/packer/proxmox/ubuntu_24.04_noble-numbat_explanatory/README.md

 This particular template is thoroughly commented for a learning purpose and sharing knowledge.

-# Last successfuly run on
+# Last successfully run on
 Date: 05.05.2025
 Proxmox VE: 8.4.1
 Packer host's operating system: Windows 11 24H2 (26100.3775)